 I push the call button, and a doctor is summoned.

 “Not to panic,” he tells the Stones.
 “It’s probably not a stroke, just residual impairment from the venom and all the medication.
-We’ll run a scan to make sure he doesn’t have a brain bleed.”
+We’ll run a scan to make sure he doesn’t have a blood clot in his brain.”

 I sit with the Stones while John Boy has the scan.
 I need to apologize for putting their son in danger.
-I worry they think it’s my fault.
-I’m still furious at that preacher for cursing us as non-believers when he almost killed my boyfriend.
+I am sure they think it is my fault.
+I am furious at that preacher for cursing us as non-believers when he almost killed my boyfriend.
 We are so naïve.

 “Don’t blame yourself, Tim.
 Johnny’s always been impetuous.
 We over-protected him.
 He’s our baby.”

 “I just want him better.”
-I want to cry, but the tears have stopped, wasted on too many maudlin moments.
+I want to cry, but the tears have dried up, wasted on too many maudlin moments.

 Jace sits with me outside John Boy’s room.
-He signs that I should be patient because John Boy’s heart is fine and he is able to communicate with Jace.
+He signs that I should be patient because John Boy’s heart is fine and he is able to communicate with him.

 “Does he know we’re all here?”